Laverys Invest in Patient-Centered Cancer Care

-To that end, he and his wife Catherine decided to make a major donation to support important equipment at Henry Ford Health System’s Brigitte Harris Cancer Pavilion, which opens January 20.
+To that end, he and his wife Catherine decided to make a major donation to support important equipment at Henry Ford Health’s Brigitte Harris Cancer Pavilion, which opens January 20.

 In addition to facilitating research advances and clinical trials, the pavilion will offer a comprehensive suite of diagnostic, treatment and supportive oncology services to patients in a calming, welcoming environment designed through patient feedback.

 Lavery is excited by the new facility’s “one-stop-shop” approach to cancer care, which reduces the need for exhausting travel, integrates diverse aspects of the treatment process and preserves the patient’s time and energy to fight their disease.